MichaelGudovsky/AdversarialExamples/README.md

 To view the comparison based on SNR and SSIM run snr.py and SSIM.py

-In order to see the results of a simple averaging replace in the file perturbate image for checking DF.npy instead proposed.npy
+In order to see the results of a simple averaging replace in the file perturbate image for checking DF.npy instead proposed.npy replacing line 20 with line 21 additionally, line 29 should replace line 28.

+With the pre-trained models' existence and a small test set, we have a demo run to see the perturbation and evaluate it.
+Because of the small test set' the accuracy is not as reported in the research